 After we shoot you will view your raw proofs online and you/ your representatives will choose your headshots- usually a legit (serious) shot, and a commercial (smile) shot.
 Then the raw files will be digitally retouched.
 After we approve files, they will be sent to the printer.

 Most submissions are now done online -so most clients choose one Legit headshot, and print 25-100 (8x10) paper copies to hand out.
-Some also choose a 2nd commercial shot.
+Some choose a 2nd commercial shot.
 It is up to you.
-If you have a great smile- showcase it.
+Remember- if you have a great smile- showcase it!
 It is more cost effective to have several shots done for web-viewing only.